wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

     !end-bullet!
 -   !begin-bullet!
-    Fix bug in `scale_[x|y]_date()` where custom breaks functions that resulted in fracional dates would get misaligned (@thomasp85, #3965)
+    Fix bug in `scale_[x|y]_date()` where custom breaks functions that resulted in fractional dates would get misaligned (@thomasp85,
+    #3965)

     !end-bullet!
 -   !begin-bullet!